Ivan Zorin

 Graphical app to show all the details about a laptop battery in GTK-based GNU/Linux Desktop environments.

-This was my very first solo Open Source project which I started from scratch and made it to first stable release.
-This allowed me to get a lot of experience with such things as Launchpad infrastructure, Bazaar source control system, apt repos, deb packages, release cycles, GTK+, Python, PyGTK, DBus & UPower, UX & UI fundamental concepts.
+This was my very first solo Open Source project which I started from scratch and made it to the first official stable release.
+This allowed me to get a lot of experience with such things as Launchpad infrastructure, Bazaar, apt repos, deb packages, release cycles, GTK+, Python, PyGTK, D-Bus & UPower, UX & UI fundamental concepts.

 BatteryStatus